 Adult services at Charleston Dorchester Mental Health Center are broad in scope, and they are built around our belief in delivering evidence-based treatment and support.

-Staff and psychiatrists provide clients and families with regularly scheduled appointments in both clinics.
+Staff and psychiatrists provide patients and families with regularly scheduled appointments in both clinics.
 Services include Psychiatric Medical Assessment, Nursing Services, Assessment, Case Management and Individual, Family or Group Therapy.
-Intensive Case Management, Crisis Intervention, Home-Based and/or Community-Based services may be necessary to supplement the specific treatment of any client and family, as appropriate.
+Intensive Case Management, Crisis Intervention, Home-Based and/or Community-Based services may be necessary to supplement the specific treatment of any patient and family, as appropriate.

 Dual Diagnosis Programming